-In 1947 on board the ocean liner Durban Castle, actress Eileen (Gay) Gibson vanished.
-En route from South Africa to Southampton a search of the ship yielded no sign of the young woman leaving only one conclusion; Gay Gibson had gone overboard into the crashing seas below.
+n 1947 on board the ocean liner Durban Castle, actress Eileen (Gay) Gibson vanished.
+En route from South Africa to Southampton, a search of the ship yielded no sign of the young woman leaving only one conclusion; Gay Gibson had gone overboard into the crashing seas below.
 An investigation was launched and soon this case became more than a simple unfortunate accident.
 Deckhand James Camb admitted he had been inside Gay Gibson’s cabin the night she disappeared and was the last person to see her alive.

-In Death of an Actress author Antony Matthew Brown invites you to sit on the Cold Case Jury, read all the evidence and be taken through the different versions of events in order to come to your own conclusion and your own verdict.
+In Death of an Actress author Antony M. Brown invites you to sit on the Cold Case Jury, read all the evidence and be taken through the different versions of events in order to come to your own conclusion and your own verdict.

-Each case is explored highlighting the strengths and weaknesses of each working theory on what happened and then you the reader make your decision.
+In a unique and exciting venture, Cold Case Jury presents true crime cases from history in a fast-paced, engaging exchange bringing these cases out of the dark and onto our modern e-readers.
+Each case is explored by highlighting the strengths and weaknesses of each working theory on what happened and then you the reader make your decision.
 It is a thought-provoking process giving an extra depth to a true crime book.

 In Death of an Actress, we have a confession from James Camb that he was indeed inside Gay Gibson’s cabin that night and was present at the time of her death.
 Furthermore, after a great deal of police questioning, he admitted that in a panic he lifted up her lifeless body and pushed her through the narrow porthole allowing her body to drop unceremoniously down the side of the ship and into the Atlantic ocean below.

-Where Antony Matthew Brown’s true crime books differ from the norm is their focus and reconstruction of the plausible versions of events which may have taken place in each grisly crime.
+He does, however, strenuously deny murder, claiming that Gay Gibson lost her life in the throes of passion where she simply died in his arms with no warning.
+His decision not to call for help or alert anyone of the situation, he claimed, was due to panic.
+He knew he was not supposed to be inside her cabin let alone in a sexual liaison with a first class passenger.
+His job and his relaxed enjoyable lifestyle would be at risk.
+Where Antony M. Brown’s true crime books differ from the norm is their focus and reconstruction of the plausible versions of events which may have taken place in each grisly crime.
 The reader is transported back to the scene of the crime in a narrative which reads like a gripping crime fiction novel.

 Her decision to travel home to the UK using a ‘gift’ of $500 from a possible lover, all raised suspicions.
 As did her state of health, with talk of ear infections and strange stays in hospital with no firm explanations.
-Background which may, depending on which version of events is to be believed, have contributed to her death.
+A background which may, depending on which version of events is to be believed, have contributed to her death.

-Antony Matthew Brown has undertaken extensive research on this case looking at case archives, newspaper articles and the books which have been written over the years, all trying to unravel the same mystery.
+Antony M. Brown has undertaken extensive research on this case looking at case archives, newspaper articles and the books which have been written over the years, all trying to unravel the same mystery.
 James Camb went on trial for murder in March 1948.

-The prosecution claimed he went to Gibson’s cabin that night looking for intimacy and when his advances were spurned he became violent and enraged, and murdered unsuspecting Gay Gibson.
+The prosecution claimed he went to Gibson’s cabin that night looking for intimacy and when his advances were spurned he became violent and enraged and murdered unsuspecting Gay Gibson.

-The defence claimed he was in Gibson’s cabin by mutual agreement and her death came unexpectedly during intimacy and not at the hands of this young deckhand.
+The defense claimed he was in Gibson’s cabin by mutual agreement and her death came unexpectedly during intimacy and not at the hands of this young deckhand.
 James Camb was found guilty of murder and sentenced to death.
 A sentence that, by a stroke of luck, was commuted to life imprisonment when the House of Commons voted to suspend the death penalty for five years.
-The question remains however; was James Camb’s conviction for murder the correct verdict?
+The question remains, however; was James Camb’s conviction for murder the correct verdict?